2012 Toronto Argonauts season

-The 2012 Toronto Argonauts season was the 55th season for the team in the Canadian Football League and their 140th season overall.
+The 2012 Toronto Argonauts season was the 55th season for the team in the Canadian Football League (CFL) and their 140th season overall.
 The Argonauts finished in second place in the East Division with a respectable 9–9 record, improving on their 6–12 record from 2011.
 The Argos hosted their first home playoff game since 2007 against the Edmonton Eskimos, the crossover team from the West, which the Argos won 42–26.
 Their next opponent was the Montreal Alouettes.
 In a close game, the Argonauts came out on top 27–20 and made it to the Grey Cup game.
 The Argonauts won the 100th Grey Cup 35–22 over the Calgary Stampeders.

 Offseason

 CFL draft

 The 2012 CFL draft took place on May 3, 2012 live at 3:00 PM EDT.
 The Argonauts had six selections in the six-round draft, with no picks in the first and third rounds after completing trades for quarterbacks Ricky Ray and Steven Jyles respectively.